Where to Find the Vegan-Friendly Restaurants Around Gion

 • The cafe is just a 1-minute walk from Kyoto Subway’s Sanjo Keihan Station (三条京阪駅) or Keihan’s Sanjo Station (三条駅).

-If you are after a nice traditional-style restaurant to taste the famous Kaiseki Ryōri in Kyoto’s city center, consider Tosuiro.
-Apart from the seafood-based course menus, Tosuiro also has a vegan or gluten-free Kaiseki in both of their restaurants in Kyoto called Rokuhara (六波羅).
-It is one of the best restaurants to enjoy Kyoto’s signature tofu dishes and seasonal vegetables.
+If you are after a nice traditional-style restaurant to taste the famous Kaiseki Ryōri in Kyoto’s city center, consider Tōsuirō.
+Apart from the seafood-based course menus, Tōsuirō also has a vegan or gluten-free Kaiseki in both of their restaurants in Kyoto called Rokuhara.
+It is one of the best tofu restaurants in Kyoto to enjoy Kyoto Kaiseki and seasonal vegetables.
 Every bite of the tofu dishes has a rich soybean taste.
-Tosuiro is the place to discover how delicious a simple soybean product can be!

 Hyssop(ヒソップ)

 Hyssop is a café in the hotel, GOOD NATURE STATION.
 It offers elegantly presented and tasty vegan dishes based on the concept of “Taste the Plants”.
-The café’s business hours are divided into 5 sections: breakfast, lunch, light meal, café, and dinner time.
+The café’s business hours are divided into 4 sections: brunch, lunch, café, and dinner.
 Each time slot has a menu with a couple of vegan options.
 So if you travel with non-vegan families and friends, both of you will have something to eat when you dine at Hyssop!

-For lunch, you can order a Herbal Lunch Plate consisting 7 different colorful dishes in one plate.
+For lunch, you can order a Herbal Lunch Plate consisting of 7 different colorful dishes.
 And for dessert, how about a plate of tofu pudding topped with seasonal fruits, granola, and shiratama rice cakes?

 If you are after a vegan-friendly hotel, book a night with GOOD NATURE STATION.
 Their accommodation plans can include vegan meals from Hyssop.